bqkode/binance-mate-mcp/README.md

 ## Usage

-Once configured, the AI assistant in your chosen platform will have access to two tools:
+Once configured, the AI assistant in your chosen platform will have access to multiple tools and advanced prompts:

+## Tools

 ### `get_holdings`
 Fetches your current Binance account balances.